ENTERPRISE TERMS OF SERVICE

 (c) IP Remedies.
 If SWI reasonably believes the SWI Platform (or any component thereof) could infringe or misappropriate any third party's intellectual property rights, SWI may, at its sole option and expense use commercially reasonable efforts to: (i) modify or replace the SWI Platform, or any component or part thereof, to make it non-infringing; or (ii) procure the right for Customer to continue use.
 If SWI determines that neither alternative is commercially practicable, SWI may terminate this Agreement, in its entirety or with respect to the affected component, by providing written notice to Customer.
 The rights and remedies set forth in this Section 8.4(c) will constitute Customer's sole and exclusive remedy for any infringement or misappropriation of intellectual property rights in connection with the SWI Platform.

 (d) Customer Indemnification.
-Customer will defend SWI against Claims arising from (i) any Customer Content, including, without limitation, (A) any Claim that the Customer Content infringe, misappropriate or otherwise violate any third party’s Intellectual Property Rights or privacy or other rights; or (B) any Claim that the use, provision, transmission, display or storage of Customer Content violates any applicable law, rule or regulation; (ii) any of Customer’s products or services; and (iii) any use of the SWI Platform by Customer or its Authorized Users in a manner that is not in accordance with this Agreement, and in each case, will indemnify and hold harmless SWI against any damages and costs awarded against SWI or agreed in settlement by Customer (including reasonable attorneys’ fees) resulting from such Claim.
+Customer will defend SWI against Claims arising from (i) any Customer Content, including, without limitation, (A) any Claim that the Customer Content infringes, misappropriates or otherwise violates any third party's Intellectual Property Rights or privacy or other rights; or (B) any Claim that the use, provision, transmission, display or storage of Customer Content violates any applicable law, rule or regulation; (ii) any of Customer's products or services; and (iii) any use of the SWI Platform by Customer or its Authorized Users in a manner that is not in accordance with this Agreement, and in each case, will indemnify and hold harmless SWI against any damages and costs awarded against SWI or agreed in settlement by Customer (including reasonable attorneys' fees) resulting from such Claim.

 (e) Indemnification Procedures.
 The Party seeking defense and indemnity (the "Indemnified Party") will promptly (and in any event no later than thirty (30) days after becoming aware of facts or circumstances that could reasonably give rise to any Claim) notify the other Party (the "Indemnifying Party") of the Claim for which indemnity is being sought, and will reasonably cooperate with the Indemnifying Party in the defense and/or settlement thereof.
 The Indemnifying Party will have the sole right to conduct the defense of any Claim for which the Indemnifying Party is responsible hereunder (provided that the Indemnifying Party may not settle any Claim without the Indemnified Party's prior written approval unless the settlement is for a monetary amount, unconditionally releases the Indemnified Party from all liability without prejudice, does not require any admission by the Indemnified Party, and does not place restrictions upon the Indemnified Party's business, products or services).
 The Indemnified Party may participate in the defense or settlement of any such Claim at its own expense and with its own choice of counsel or, if the Indemnifying Party refuses to fulfill its obligation of defense, the Indemnified Party may defend itself and seek reimbursement from the Indemnifying Party.